Child Development Home

 - has an Iowa CACFP Home Sponsor.

-The CACFP Home Sponsor disburses CACFP reimbursement received from the State Agency to participating child development homes for serving meals that meet the CACFP requirements.
+The CACFP Home Sponsor disburses CACFP reimbursement received from the State Agency to participating child development homes for serving meals meeting CACFP requirements.

 Meals - What Meals Can be Reimbursed?